-Shady is studying for a double major in Law and Canadian Studies with a minor in Indigenous Studies at Carleton University.
-He is also the coordinator of the Aboriginal Student Service Centre at Carleton University where he develops programs to support his fellow Aboriginal students.
+Shady graduated with a double major in Law and Canadian Studies with a minor in Indigenous Studies at Carleton University.
+He worked as the coordinator of the Aboriginal Student Service Centre at Carleton University where he develops programs to support his fellow Indigenous students.
 “We try to make them develop a sense that they belong at university, that they are not just the outcasts,” he stated.

 It was only in his teens that Shady took a real interest in his Algonquin heritage.
 He began learning traditional dance and attending Pow Wows across North America.
 He has now been dancing for eight years.
 “The outfits we wear are called regalia,” he explained, “There are different styles.
 The style I wear is men’s traditional which is one of the oldest styles.
 These dances often originated from male warrior societies.”

 Learning about his heritage has also meant learning about his people’s disputes with the Canadian government.
 Ottawa is currently at the centre of a land dispute as it is considered unceded Algonquin territory.
 “Unceded means basically that we never signed a treaty with the Canadian government,” he stated, “We never gave up the land for any compensation.”